ggandor/leap.nvim/README.md

 ### Jumping to the last character on a line

-A character at the end of a line can be targeted by pressing `<enter>` after it.
+A character at the end of a line can be targeted by pressing `<space>` after it.

 ### Cross-window motions